The-OpenROAD-Project/micro2022tutorial/README.md

 which can also be obtained from the previous formula:
 $$\mathrm{Area_{core}} = \frac{\mathrm{Area_design}}{\mathrm{utilization}} = \frac{581 \mathrm{\mu m}^2}{0.24} \approx 2420.83 \mathrm{\mu m}^2$$

-## Exercise 3: Creating a Pareto curve
+## Exercise 3: Creating a Pareto Curve
 Adjust the constraints on a design to observe the impact on power, performance, and area (PPA).

-`exercise3/` provides a simple integer arithmetic logic unit (ALU).
+`../../exercise3/` provides a simple integer arithmetic logic unit (ALU).
 The default bitwidth is 12 and the default clock constraint is 7ns (~143 MHz).
 These parameters allow for RTL-to-GDS in under 1 minute.
 Run the design with:
 ```